Mardi Gras in Louisiana

 EVANGELINE PARISH

-Compete in the prettiest (and ugliest) costume contests, attend the Cajun Music Festival and join the community hunt for ingredients for a gumbo feast.
+Compete in the prettiest (and ugliest) costume contests, listen to Cajun music and join the community hunt for ingredients for a gumbo feast.

 Natchitoches